chasehutton/Simple-Shell/README.md

 Using methods described in this set of notes from the University of Copenhagen: https://www.academia.edu/2801015/Grammars_and_parsing_with_C_2_0

 the grammar is transformed to a more implementation friendly format.

-Note that the name of each grammar rule is arbitrary.

 Effectively this shell supports a simplified version of Pipelines, Lists, AND lists, OR lists, Redirection, Grouping, Simple commands, and glob patterns.